TheArchSeal/Minesweeper/README.md

 * --help        - List all valid commands
 * --keybinds    - List all keybinds

-Rightmost argument take priority and percentage is calculated last.
+Rightmost argument (except for --help and --keybinds) takes priority and percentage is calculated last.
-\

 Default arguments:
 * field width           = 20
 * field height          = 15